mehdiro20/Opt_Office_Management/README.md

 ---

 ### Step 4: Install Dependencies
-From this step please use Anaconda Powershell Prompt (in windows).
+From this step please use Anaconda Powershell Prompt (in windows).(it's better to use windscribe)
 ```
    cd Desktop
    cd MyProject